-Now I’ve been blogging for a while (almost a year now), I get asked frequently how I make money from it, and how I earn my living from it, so I thought it was about time I wrote a guide on how to start a blog that you can make money from and earn a living.
+Now I’ve been blogging for a while (four years now), I get asked frequently how I make money from it, and how I earn my living from it, so I thought it was about time I wrote a guide on how to start a blog that you can make money from and earn a living.
 It’s not been an easy process and it has taken work, but I’m now at the stage where I now have more financial freedom, and I’ve been able to leave my permanent contract and work more flexibly when it suits me, thanks to blogging.
 I really enjoy the whole process: writing, creating images, doing the photography, networking and promoting, and of course social media!
 It’s given me loads of opportunities that I wouldn’t normally have had plus lots of nice things – they aren’t free, I write a review in return which takes time and effort, I like to do a good job for the client, especially if I’ve enjoyed using the product.
 If I haven’t or thought there were negatives which is rare, I’ll point out to the brand or PR what I think and will say so in my review.
 I also make money from sponsored campaigns with brands and PRs, and guest posts.

 So if you’re thinking of starting your own blog which you intend to make money from, or monetise as it’s called in the business world, here is my step by step guide.

 - Find your perfect blog name and register the domain.
 There are plenty of free platforms to blog if you just want to hobby blog (e.g wordpress.com, blogspot), but if you’re serious about it becoming your business then you need to register a domain name.
 I started with a free platform on wordpress then bought a domain name through them, then went self hosted.
 I have both the .co.uk and the .com for each of my websites so I have secured the domains, the .co.uk ones are parked domains, so if people type in midwifeandlife.co.uk they immediately get redirected to midwifeandlife.com.
 The cost varies depending on what you choose and who you go with, but it shouldn’t be more than £15-20 per year.
 The .com and .co.uk domains are most popular and get taken first, there are plenty of other endings you can have but it’s always beneficial to have the .com and .co.uk.
-I also have one other through GoDaddy and two more through TSOhost.
+I also have two more through TSOhost.

 4. Find your ‘niche’ – this gets bandied about a lot in the blogging world, the narrower the niche the better the audience and the more targeted the ads, therefore you get a higher conversion rate.
 It’s better to have 1000 targeted readers than 5000 that don’t engage.
 I used to be more broad but now I stick to parenting and pregnancy, alongside blogging tips.